heggink/domoticz-nuki/README.md

 | **Lock device** | For each lock configured in the bridge |

 ## To do
+The plugin currently uses s.connect(("192.168.1.1", 80)) and s.getsockname()[0] to get its own IP for the callback url.
+This will definitely cause problems for those on a 10.XX.XX.XX network adressing.
+Need to fix this urgently
 Delete the callback on deletion of the device Currently, all callbacks need to be removed manually: http://[IP OF THE BRIDGE]:8080/callback/remove?id=[ID CREATED BY THE PLUGIN]&token=[TOKEN]
 Callbacks can be easily listed: http://[IP OF THE BRIDGE]:8080/callback/list?token=[TOKEN]